retaildevcrews/pib-gitops/docs/GitOpsRepo.md

 ## Create a new repo

-- todo - convert repo into template and create from template
+- Create a new repo from this template: `retaildevcrews/gitops-template`
-  - is there a way to automate the updates from a template?
-- Fork retaildevcrews/edge-gitops
-  - Only fork the main branch
+  - Only clone the main branch
   - The repo can be public or private
 - Enable the GitHub Action

 ## Using GitHub Web Editor

+> You can skip this step if you're using `cseretail.com`

 - Modify .devcontainer/on-create.sh
   - Replace the following
-    - export AKDC_MI=yourManagedIdentity
-    - export AKDC_REPO=yourOrg/yourGitOpsRepo
     - export AKDC_SSL=your-domain.com
-    - export AKDC_VM_REPO=gitops
-    - export PATH="$PATH:$(dirname "$REPO_BASE")/bin"
   - Commit changes

 ## Add GitHub Azure Secrets

 > Make sure to enable the new repo for each secret

-- todo - assumes you are using ours for now
 - Contact the platform team for AKDC_* values for our subscription
 - Add the following personal GitHub secrets
   - PAT         - your GitHub PAT with repo and package permissions
   - AKDC_TENANT - Azure tenant ID